View on GitHub

 macOS

 Uses built-in AppleScript.
-No additional dependencies are required.
+No additional dependencies required.

 Windows